LouisaBarrett/weathertalk/README.md

 }
 ```

-This API response confirms that our API key is working, and now we can pull the data being returned into our application.
+This API response in the browser window confirms that our API key is working, and now we can begin to work with the data being returned to our application.

 ---

 ### The Project: Weather Talk

-We'll be building a small application that helps start conversations with your colleagues on who live in different cities.
+We'll be building a small application that helps start conversations between colleagues living in different cities.
 When you don't know what to talk about, talk about the weather!

 > Note: You can clone down this repo to run the example project locally on your machine.
 Because it is a simple static application, there are no required dependencies (but remember to use your own API key) -- you should be able to clone and go!

 #### Getting up and running

 * In your command line run `git clone https://github.com/LouisaBarrett/weathertalk.git`
-* Navigate to the directory
+* Navigate to the `weathertalk` directory
 * Run `open index.html` from your terminal to run the project locally

 We'll be building this simple web app: